aws-samples/amazon-dynamodb-table-to-global-table-cdk/ondemand/ondemand.md

 out --log-type Tail --query 'LogResult' --output text |  base64 -d
 ```

-## Step 4 - Importing the table as a CfnGlobalTable resource
+## Step 4 - Import the table as a CfnGlobalTable resource

 Now that the table is detached from AWS CDK and CloudFormation, we need to import it into our stack as a CfnGlobalTable
 resource.